ashili/t-manager/README.md

 ### Frameworks and libraries used:

 - React
-- axios
+- Axios
 - Material UI
-- react beautiful dnd
+- React beautiful dnd
-- my-json
+- My-json

 ### Purpose:

-getting familiar with the React framework.
+Getting familiar with the React framework.